findmeenu/findmeenu/README.md

   Welcome to my GitHub!
 I'm passionate about software development and always eager to explore new challenges and opportunities.

-- 👀 I’m interested in a wide range of technologies, from backend development to front-end design, as well as everything in between.
+- 👀 I’m interested in a wide range of technologies, programming languages, and tools, with a focus on Java, Python, and web development, new frameworks.
 I’m especially keen on building scalable, efficient software solutions.
-- 🌱 I’m currently learning new frameworks, programming languages, and tools, with a focus on Java, Python, and web development.
+- 🌱 I’m currently learning backend development to front-end design, as well as everything in between.
 I believe in continuous growth and am excited to take on new tech stacks.
 - 💞️ I’m looking to collaborate on projects, internships, or full-time opportunities in the tech industry.
 Whether it's building innovative software or solving real-world problems, I’m open to contributing and learning from passionate teams.
 - 📫 How to reach me: Feel free to connect with me!
 You can reach me via email at findmeenu@gmail.com.
 - 😄 Pronouns: She/Her